IntelSoftware/SYCL_101/03_Modern/02_multithreading.rst

 Introduction
 ************

 **Multithreading** is a feature that allows concurrent execution of two or more parts of a program for maximum utilization of the resources.
 Each part of such a program is called thread.
-So, threads are lightweight processes within a bigger process.
+So, threads are lightweight sub-processes within a bigger process.
 In C++, multithreading was introduced in C++11, but became a part of the standard library (STL) in C++17.

 Why use Multithreading?
 ***********************